-3. The Odyssey
+3 The Odyssey

-In our the setting the certificate function $c{n,j}$ will be described implicitly by a system of linear recurrence equations in n and j with coefficients depending polynomially on q, q^j and q^n .
-Such recurrence equations can be phrased as the elements of some noncommutative operator algebras $\mathbb{Q}(q, q^n, q^j)[S_n, S_j]$ where the symbols S_x represent the shifts $x \mapsto x+1$.
+In our setting the certificate function $c{n,j}$ will be described implicitly by a system of linear recurrence equations in nand j with coefficients depending polynomially on q, $q^j$ and $q^n$ .
+Such recurrence equations can be phrased as the elements of some noncommutative operator algebras such as $\mathbb{Q}(q, q^n, q^j)[S_n, S_j]$ where the symbols $S_x$ represent the shifts $x \mapsto x + 1$ .
 If a function is annihilated by certain operators (viz. it satisfies certain recurrence equations), then it is also annihilated by all the elements in the (left) ideal generated by those operators.
 We speak of an annihilating ideal and represent such ideals by (left) Gröbner bases, so that for instance ideal membership can be decided effectively.

-The annihilating ideals we use for representing functions are such that they uniquely determine the function up to some finitely many initial values.
+The annihilating ideals we use for representing functions are such that they uniquely determine the function up to some finitely many initial values which we can list explicitly.
 Technically, this means that the ideals have dimension zero and that some particular polynomial coefficients appearing in the recurrence system must not vanish simultaneously for infinitely many points (n, j).
-These recurrence systems are similar but somewhat simpler than q-holonomic systems [13], which satisfy some additional requirements that are not needed for our proof.
+These recurrence systems are similar but somewhat simpler than q-holonomic systems [15], which satisfy some additional requirements that are not needed for our proof.
 We have checked that all the ideals arising in our proof are indeed of the desired form, but in the interest of clarity we suppress a more detailed description of these checks here.
 For a complete analysis including all technical details we refer to the supplementary material on our website.
 Also in the interest of clarity, we will from now on identify recurrence equations with their corresponding operators.
+The details are to a large extent analogous to the special case q = 1, which as mentioned in the introduction has been written up in detail in [8, 9].

 A priori, there is no reason why the normalized cofactors $c{n,j}$ should admit a recursive description of the kind we are aiming at, but there is also no reason why they should not.
-It turns out that they do, and this is fortunate because for functions described in this way, techniques are known by which the required identities (1), (2) and (3) can be proven algorithmically [13, 12, 5, 4].
-In order to find a recursive description for $c{n,j}$, we first computed explicitly the normalized cofactors $c{n,j} \in \mathbb{Q}(q)$ for a few hundred specific indices n and j by directly solving the linear system quoted in Section 2.
+It turns out that they do, and this is fortunate because for functions described in this way, techniques are known by which the required identities [1], [2] and [3] can be proven algorithmically [15, 14, 5, 4].
+In order to find a recursive description for $c{n,j}$ , we first computed explicitly the normalized cofactors $c{n,j} \in \mathbb{Q}(q)$ for a few hundred specific indices n and j by directly solving the linear system quoted in the previous section.
 Using an algorithm reminiscent of polynomial interpolation, we then constructed a set of recurrences compatible with the values of $c{n,j}$ at the (finitely many) indices we computed.

-Polynomial interpolation applied to a finite sample u_1, \ldots, u_k of an infinite sequence u_n will always deliver some polynomial p of degree at most k-1 which matches the given data.
-If it turns out that this polynomial matches some further sequence terms u{k+1}, u{k+2}, \ldots , then it is tempting to conjecture that $u_n = p(n)$ for all n.
-The more specific points n are found to match, the higher is the evidence in favor of this conjecture, even though without further knowledge no finite amount of points will ever constitute a rigorous proof.
+Polynomial interpolation applied to a finite sample $u_1, \ldots, u_k$ of an infinite sequence $u_n$ will always deliver some polynomial p of degree at most k-1 which matches the given data.
+If it turns out that this polynomial matches some further sequence terms $u{k+1}, u{k+2}, \ldots$ , then it is tempting to conjecture that $u_n = p(n)$ for all n.
+The more specific points n are found to match, the higher is the evidence in favor of this conjecture.